 Writing a modern tonal piano concerto

-It has taken me many years to feel comfortable writing a piano concerto.
-I loved the genre from the moment I discovered classical music and have strong feelings about which are the greatest works and why, so it has been tough to compose a concerto that really satisfies me.
+It took me many years to feel comfortable writing a piano concerto.
+I loved the genre from the moment I discovered classical music and have strong feelings about which are the greatest works and why, so it was tough to compose a concerto that satisfies me.

-It is a work that I feel represents what I have tried to do in my music for the last 20 years.
-I also think it is my best work to date.
+It is a work that I feel represents what I have tried to do in my music over the last 20 years.

 I made several attempts at writing a concerto in two piano score when I was about 15.
-These juvenile efforts were constantly destroyed and revised but they took the interest of my music teacher at school.
+These early efforts were consistently destroyed or revised but they took the interest of my music teacher at school.

 I slowly came to accept that my concerto had to be written on my own terms and in my own voice.
-It could not mimic any of the great composers.
-I may not have been able to tick all the boxes in pursuit of perfection but I could still write something that expresses myself fully and that I love to listen to.
-Hopefully others will find it immediately enjoyable and memorable.
+I could not mimic the greatest concertos by the greatest composers but I could write a piece that expressed me fully and that I love to listen to.
+Hopefully audiences will find it immediately enjoyable and memorable.

-My love of piano concerti started when I was 14, hearing the last movement of Gershwin’s Piano Concerto played brilliantly by Peter Donohoe on the 50th Anniversary tribute programme on the BBC called The Gershwin Years.
+My love of piano concertos began when I was 14, hearing the last movement of Gershwin’s Concerto in F played brilliantly by Peter Donohoe on the 50th Anniversary tribute programme on the BBC called The Gershwin Years.
 I had already composed some ragtime pieces but Gershwin became my inspiration and gateway into the world of classical composers.
 Andre Previn’s LP with the LSO was and still is the most magical recording I have heard.

 Having attempted to write a Gershwin-like concerto I then heard Rachmaninoff’s Paganini Rhapsody at the Leeds Piano Competition played by Marconio Baroni in 1987.
 It was a brilliant performance and a work that changed my perception again about what a piano concerto could be.
 There was also a great performance of Rachmaninoff’s second concerto by Vladimir Ovchinnikov.